Stellar streams around dwarf galaxies in the Local Universe

 We found it challenging to unambiguously separate accretion from morphological features without further theoretical information on the dwarf-dwarf merger sequence.
 During the inspection we identified a variety of complex dwarf morphologies, including 20 dwarf post-mergers with spiral arms still mixing (which resembled accretion tracks).
 We discuss these observational challenges in Appendix \ref{appendix:B}.
+For this reason, we consider 5.1$\%$ to be an upper limit to the observable number of accretion features in the DES sample at this SB-limit.
 Improving our statistic requires an extensive library of $N$-body hydrodynamical simulations spanning the dwarf-dwarf merger sequence.
 Such simulations have successfully reproduced faint substructures seen in nearby (< 11 Mpc) isolated dwarf galaxies (e.g., DDO 68, NGC 5238, UGC 8760, \citealt{Pascale2022, Pascale2024}) and 1:10 dwarf pairs (\citealt{Besla2016, Pearson2018}).
 Ideally, this library would also account for SB-limits and viewing angle effects on stream appearance and brightness.